 A poorly signaled argument can often lead problems with logos (evidence, logic) known as logical fallacies.
 We have focused on counterargument with the third writing project as a way to strengthen our logos, our handling of evidence.
 Recall that “countering,” as Harris terms it, doesn’t mean simply letting “the other side” have a say or merely disagreeing with an opposing view.
 That may be how argument on cable television (unfortunately) works these days, but it isn’t what academic argument is about.
 Rather, countering means locating a thread or idea or implication in another’s argument that will be useful to the development of your own argument.
 This oppositional or contradictory thread may be useful in locating a potential weakness of your own argument–a point that your reader might expect you to consider and possibly refute.
 The thread may well point to a weakness in the other’s argument that you can use to elaborate your own.
 In other words, you might find language in an argument that you don’t agree with but can put to work.

 Given this view of countering, I have suggested that focusing on counterargument can serve as an effective revision strategy.
 After completing a draft that focuses on developing your argument, you can revise your argument by giving more time to the terms of another’s argument that contends or contradicts your own.
 One way to evaluate this other argument–and by extension, to reconsider the structure of your own–is to pay attention to its logic.
-Below are some common errors in logic that you might find in another’s argument (and therefore useful for countering) or may well find in your own.
-These errors are known as logical fallacies:
+That’s where reference to logical fallacies (from our previous workshop/post) can be useful.

 Some additional digital tools for editing to consider–ways to go hyper with your text!